finalverse/mutsea-o/MutSea/Tools/pCampBot/README.txt

 just say No! to griefing!

 ----- Setup -----
-Linux: To build, in the main opensim directory, run:
+Linux: To build, in the main mutsea directory, run:
   ./runprebuild.sh
   nant

-Windows: Run the prebuild.bat in the main opensim directory and then open the created solution and compile it.
+Windows: Run the prebuild.bat in the main mutsea directory and then open the created solution and compile it.

-pCampBot.exe will end up in the regular opensim/bin folder
+pCampBot.exe will end up in the regular mutsea/bin folder

 ----- Running the bot -----